 Before Applying to Medical School Consider the Information Below

 We have made changes to our admissions process in order to comply with a mandate from the North Carolina General Administration.
 From this point forward all applicants who apply to UNC School of Medicine must complete a supplemental application in addition to a military survey.
-The Committee on Admissions will continue to pre-screen applications to select candidates for interviews.
-It is important that you take into consideration the guidelines and criteria we have indicated to ensure that your academic credentials meet our criteria.
+The Committee on Admissions will continue to pre-screen the AMCAS applications to select candidates for interviews.
+It is important that you take into consideration the policies, guidelines and criteria we have indicated on our website to ensure that your academic credentials meet our criteria.
+Keep in mind that the process for receiving a supplemental is automated and that you need to make sure that your academic metrics are within the parameters indicated below.

 Make sure that your GPA reflects strong academic ability especially your science GPA as you will need to demonstrate proficiency in the natural sciences.
 A strong foundation will certainly help prepare you for the rigors of graduate professional school.

-- The criterion for the out-of-state applicants is very competitive, and the applicants who meet the following academic criteria at the undergraduate level will typically be considered for an interview: science GPA (or BCPM) of >3.49; cumulative GPA of >3.59.
+- The criterion for the out-of-state applicants is very competitive, and the applicants who meet the following academic criteria at the undergraduate level will typically be considered for an interview: science GPA (or BCPM) of >3.49; cumulative GPA of >3.59 and total MCAT score of 33 or 514.
+Note these criteria must be on your AMCAS application at the time of submission.

 - In addition to maintaining a strong academic record, you will also need to get involved in medical and non-medical experiences.
 Volunteer service and research experience both enhance an application.
 The decision to spend time as a volunteer or doing research must be made by the individual in the context of his or her own goals.
 However, applicants are expected to demonstrate some knowledge of the demands of a medical career.
 For this reason, direct patient contact, one-on-one care giving within a health care setting, and exposure to the health care system are desirable.
 It is vitally important that you are able to demonstrate longitudinal exposure to direct patient care.